Extension of the Topological Abel-Jacobi Map for Cubic Threefolds: Introduction

 The 27 lines on the cyclic cover arise as the pullback of 9 tangent lines to the flex points of $E$.
 The monodromy action permutes the three sheets and permutes the 27 lines.
 This allows us to determine the limiting primitive vanishing cycles through a one-parameter family.

 Our new compactification is the following: We blow up points $T_pX\in (\mathbb P^4)^*$ that correspond to tangent spaces of Eckardt points and denote the new base as $\tilde{(\mathbb P^4)^*}$.
 It keeps track of one-dimensional families through the Eckardt cone.
-Our new compactification $\tilde{T}_v$ is Stein's compactification of the 72-to-1 cover \eqref{Intro_eqn_pi_v} with respect to the completion $U\subseteq \tilde{(\mathbb P^4)^*}$ on the base.

-The following theorem will generalize Theorem \ref{Intro_thm_generalX} to the cases of all smooth cubic threefolds.
-In particular, we provide a full answer to Question \ref{Question_main}.